SELEUKID KINGS OF SYRIA. Antiochos III ‘the Great’, 223-187 BC. Tetradrachm (Silver, 29 mm, 17.04 g, 1 h), Antioch, circa 223-211/10 BC.

 The portrait of Apollo calls to mind the profile view and long hair of Washington in the U.S. quarter, shown here.

-This next coin, which is on display in a Berlin museum, depicted the founding myth of Delphi recounted in The Oracle.
+This next coin depicts the founding myth of Delphi recounted in The Oracle.
 It served as inspiration for the gold dish (phiale) discovered in the story.

 Kyzikos.
 Electrum stater: two eagles on the Omphalos.
 430-410 BC.
 Berlin MK BM.
 Image source: Wikimedia Commons.